How to clean mold, mildew or leaf stains from leather or vinyl?

 Learn how to kill mold on leather.

-Learn how to treat mold or pinking on vinyl.
+Learn how to treat pinking on vinyl.

-Kill Mold on Leather
+How to Kill Mold on Leather

+Lemon juice and distilled white vinegar, while effective in treating mold, are more acidic and may damage the pH of the leather.
 Never use abrasive cleaners like borax or baking soda on leather.

 Once the mold / mildew has been treated, a pigmented finish will conceal any remaining stains.